pdotsani/imginterest/README.md

 # imginterest

-A FreeCodeCamp Bonfire: A simple pinterest clone.
+A FreeCodeCamp Basejump: A simple pinterest clone.
 View app at http://imginterest.herokuapp.com